 Lebanon and Bahrain cancelled last minute.
 A shame for the governments of these two countries.
 The Lebanese pavilion was to be titled "Lebanon As a State of Mind".
 Its curator, George Rabbah, told Art Info in an interview that the cancellation had nothing to do with the fact that Lebanon was without a functioning government for months till mid June 2011.
 He claims: "(The opposition came) from a lot of the actors of the Lebanese art scene.
 I found out at some point that the Lebanese scene is partly something that has to do with power positions.
 There are power centers that control access to funds, etc., and also access to patrons of art because they know them, in a way.
 I don't want to sound too paranoid, but I'm not the only one that's shocked".

-a pro-democracy movement - so no time to think about art.
+In Bahrain authorities in 2011 have been trying to crush a pro-democracy movement - so no time to think about art.
 Reminder: In 2010, Bahrain won the Golden Lion for best national participation at that year's Architecture Biennale with a wonderful exhibition of original fishermen huts.

 A few lines about the Venice Biennale which was launched in 1895: Since then countries offer their artists a showcase in pavilions funded by government institutions, firms and/or private donors.
 89 national pavilions opened their doors in Venice in 2011, the highest number ever.
+Germany won in 2011 the Biennale’s highest honor, the Golden Lion for best national contribution.
+The work is by Christoph Schlingensief, the German artist who died in August 2010.
+His "Church of Fear" installation is a massive critique against society and the Church.

 It was my first Biennale, and it was fascinating because it saw how art is very political - and not only in the Arab region.
 Artists have been playing a crucial role in countries under dictatorships (softly destabilizing them), and they helped topple dictators (remember Ahmed Basiony).
 Arabs can be proud of most of the work exhibited in Venice in 2011, the year of Arab democracy on the rise.
 My dream is that one day Palestinians and Israelis exhibit together in Venice, and that Arab artists can exhibit anything they wish in every Arab state.
 No more fear, no censorship and no taboos.

-NBImpossible to write about art from the Arab region at the mother of Biennales without visiting the US and Iranian pavilions
+NB: Impossible to write about art from the Arab region at the mother of Biennales without visiting the US and Iranian pavilions.

 Allora & Galzadilla, "Tank and Field", US pavilion